 Administrative expenses of the Program are assumed to be paid through a combination of investment earnings and fees assessed on purchasers.
 Marketing expenses were excluded from the liabilities (present value of future administrative expenses) for current contract beneficiaries as it is assumed those costs should only be applicable to future contracts.
-Administrative expenses for FY 2024 are projected to equal actual 2023 expenses multiplied by the ratio of actual 2023 administrative expenses to actual 2022 administrative expenses.
-Future year (for FY 2025 and later) administrative expenses are projected to then decline at the same rate the present value of benefits declines.
-The present value of future administrative expenses for FY 2023 is equal to approximately 1.2 percent of the total liabilities.
+Administrative expenses for FY 2025 are projected to equal actual 2024 expenses multiplied by the ratio of actual 2024 administrative expenses to actual 2023 administrative expenses, with a maximum value of the actual 2024 administrative expenses.
+Future year (for FY 2026 and later) administrative expenses are projected to then decline at the same rate the present value of benefits declines.
+The present value of future administrative expenses for FY 2024 is equal to approximately 2.3 percent of the total liabilities.